siam-biswas/Transfiguration/README.md

 Its the core service for Transfiguration which contains all the major functionalities like binding , provider, presenter , mapper and data operations (insert/update/delete)

-## Provider

-Provider holds all type of data that you are going to use.
-It contains the array of sections and helps Transfigurator to execute the operations.

 ## Section

 It basically holds you single type of data set.
-By default Array with any type of data is work as a section in Transfiguration, but you can also use the Section object with identifier,priority,header and footer to get full control.
-Also you can make your custom section by conforming to the Sectionable,Identifiable & Operatable .
+By default Array with any type of data is work as a section in `Transfiguration`, but you can also use the Section object with identifier,priority,header and footer to get full control.
+Also you can make your custom section by conforming to the `Sectionable`, `Identifiable` & `Operatable` protocols.

 ```swift